cedrickchee/awesome-wireguard/README.md

 - [Algo VPN](https://github.com/trailofbits/algo) - Set up a DIY/personal VPN in the cloud.
 It is a set of Ansible scripts that simplify the setup of a personal WireGuard and IPsec VPN, open-sourced by Trail of Bits.
 - [Place1/wg-access-server](https://github.com/Place1/wg-access-server) - An all-in-one WireGuard VPN solution with a Web UI for connecting devices.
 This project aims to deliver a simple VPN solution for developers, homelab enthusiasts and anyone else feeling adventurous.
 - [WirtBot](https://github.com/b-m-f/WirtBot) - Think of it as a component that will allow you to extend your LAN over the Internet.
 WirtBot simplifies the process of creating your own private network into 3 steps.
 No registration, no accounts - Just a network that belongs to you.
 And it will always be completely free (except for the server/VPS you run it on).
+- [seashell/drago](https://github.com/seashell/drago) - A self-hosted and flexible configuration manager designed to make it simple to configure secure network overlays spanning heterogeneous nodes via a Web UI.

 ### Monitoring